 • Shorter recovery time.

 • Local anaesthesia. • Same day surgery. • Minimal scar tissue.

-You are admitted in the hospital.
-The patient/ relative is explained the procedure in detail and consent is undertaken.
+You are admitted to the hospital.
+The procedure is explained to the patient/ relative in detail and consent is undertaken.
 Pre-anaesthesia checkup (PAC) is done.
-Once cleared, patient is shifted to OT for procedure.
-Post procedure, the patient is moved to recovery area and once patient is stable, patient is moved to respective room.
+Once cleared, the patient is shifted to OT for the procedure.
+Post-procedure, the patient is moved to the recovery area and once stable, the patient is moved to the respective room.
 There may be a bit of pain for which you will be given analgesics.
 You shall then be discharged with medical and follow up advise.

 You may be advised to see the surgeon after a week for stitch removal.
 Follow up is also important to see if healing is proper.
 Initially, there may be some soreness and pain depending on the type of surgery which is performed.
 There may be bruising around the area which is not abnormal.